rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 the text.
 Make a formal or informal contents note and include in it the titles of the additional works.
-If the sheet is printed on both sides and it is impossible to determine which side should be read first, make a separate bibliographic record for each side of the sheet, and include a formal “With, on verso” note in each record (see 7B18).
+If the sheet is printed on both sides and it is impossible to determine which side should be read first, make a separate bibliographic record for each side of the sheet, and include a formal "With, on verso" note in each record (see 7B18).
 1G8.
 Two or more works with separate publication, distribution, etc., statements